When to visit the vet?

 Prognosis and follow-up care

-Regular follow-up examinations are important to detect possible relapses early and take action in good time.
-Collaboration with an experienced veterinarian is crucial to develop the best possible treatment plan and optimize the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+Regular follow-up examinations are important to detect possible relapses early and act in time.
+Cooperation with an experienced veterinarian is crucial to develop the best possible treatment plan and optimize the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop..

 Prevention